dagger/dagger/docs/core-concepts/1221-action.md

 - `dagger do build` will run the `build` action
 - `dagger do deploy` will run both the `local` and `cloud` actions
-- `dagger do deploy local` will run the `local` subaction
+- `dagger do deploy local` will run the `local` sub-action
-- `dagger do deploy cloud` will run the `cloud` subaction
+- `dagger do deploy cloud` will run the `cloud` sub-action

-If you specify the key path to an action regrouping several subactions, all of the subactions will run.
-When you specify the key path to a single action/subaction, only one will run.
+If you specify the key path to an action regrouping several sub-actions, all of the sub-actions will run.
+When you specify the key path to a single action/sub-action, only one will run.

 There is no depth limit to the key path you specify: it can be useful for debugging purposes.